srobertfdo/assignment/README.md

 ```
 Note: To pass all integration tests in Service one please make sure Service two is running.
 Because it verifies the data from service two.

-- Test APIs: Once everything is up and running use the below URL to swagger the document.
+- Test APIs: Once everything is up and running use the below URL to swagger document.

 ```
 http://127.0.0.1:3333/docs